-- Ensure that the findings they release are an accurate portrayal of the research data, and that careful checks on the accuracy of all data presented are performed.
+- Ensure that the findings released are an accurate portrayal of the research data, and that careful checks are performed on the accuracy of all data presented.

 - Provide the basic information, including technical details, to permit independent assessment of the quality and validity of the data presented and the conclusions drawn, unless prohibited by legitimate proprietary or contractual restrictions.

 - Make best efforts to ensure that they are consulted as to the form and content of publication when the client plans to publish the findings of a research project.
 Both the client and the researcher have a responsibility to ensure that published results are not misleading.